h-yung/trip-organizer/README.md

 -   [x] Get, Add, Update, Delete expense items on the go.
     -   [x] CSV export.
 -   [ ] Get, Add, Update, Delete trip review.
+    -   [x] Add activity rating field (under Update endpt). **Created as trip review**
     -   One per user per trip
     -   Only allowed if user is a participant role.
     -   \*\*Endpoints all done, from UI you can only add or update.
 -   [ ] Make trip reviews visible to all.
 -   [ ] Add role-based restrictions for trip updates.